 Did you know ham is the most consumed pork product?
 Mainly because the ham comes from the butt of the pig and most pigs got plenty of butt!
 In the U.S., nearly 65 million pigs are raised each year.
 It sounds like a lot, right?
 Don’t worry, China has us beat with almost 300 million pigs.
 Interested in knowing more about where animals are raised, check out this graph from The Economist.

-So, to make my ham.
-Start with a spiral cut ham.
+So, to make this crock pot maple ham, start with a spiral cut ham.
 I still had one in my freezer, so I put it in the fridge overnight.

 Carefully pull the ham out.
 It will be falling off the bone.
 I promise you!